Skip to main content

 Severity Levels

-• High - Vulnerability will be patched and deployed during a determined maintenance window, e.g. that evening outside of peak traffic.
+• The vulnerability will be patched and deployed during a planned maintenance window, ideally outside peak traffic hours.

-• Low - Vulnerability will be tracked and patched as part of routine security patching.
+• The vulnerability will be tracked and addressed as part of routine security patching cycles.

 Patch / Configuration Management